jzhongsun/PulseTile/README.md

 ## Product/Project Support
-This product /project is supported by the Ripple Foundation, who aim to enhance the PulseTile framework.
+This product /project is supported by the Ripple Foundation, who aim to enhance the PulseTile framework, as part of our mission towards an open platform in healthcare.
 We are working to fund as many of the enhancements of PulseTile as we can based on projects that our non profit organisation supports.

 We will try to fix any key bugs and documentation errors ourselves.